Dynnwa/Workout_Program/README.md

 program
 - I want to be able to, remove exercises from a workout program
-- I want to be able to, adjust the reps and sets of a program
 - I want to be able to, see all possible exercises for a muscle group
 - I want to be able to, swap out exercises for an alternative